rajannpatel/ubuntupbx/README.md

     Use cloud storage for FreePBX backups, and storing call recordings, if you choose to record your calls.
 There is no need to retain more than 1 copy of your FreePBX backups on your Ubuntu virtual machine, and object lifecycle policies can be enabled on the S3 bucket to delete backups from the S3 bucket on a schedule of your choosing.

-20. Connect to the pbx VM via SSH:

-        gcloud compute ssh pbx --zone $ZONE

-    Upon logging in via SSH, connect to the Asterisk CLI, and observe output as you configure and use FreePBX:
+    Connect to the Asterisk CLI, and observe output as you configure and use FreePBX:

         sudo su -s /bin/bash asterisk -c 'cd ~/ && asterisk -rvvvvv'